Subhanc/Memory/README.md

 * Lottie - To render animations natively. @ https://github.com/airbnb/lottie-ios

 ## Third Party Files
-  * PartcileEmitter - Converts a swift CAAnimationLayer to be usable in SwifTUI.@ https://github.com/ArthurGuibert/SwiftUI-Particless
+  * ParticleEmitter - Converts a swift CAAnimationLayer to be usable in SwifTUI.@ https://github.com/ArthurGuibert/SwiftUI-Particless
+  * StopWatch - SwiftUI View that is used to handle time.
+Includes functions with .stop() .start() ..etc

 # File Architecture - MVVM